Inčukalns Municipality

 On 1 July 2021, Inčukalns Municipality ceased to exist.
 Inčukalns Parish was merged into Sigulda Municipality and Vangaži town was merged into Ropaži Municipality.

 Inčukalns underground gas storage

-Inčukalns underground gas storage facility, which helps to serve the Baltic States, is located in the municipality.
+Inčukalns Underground Gas Storage facility, which helps to serve the Baltic States, is located in the municipality.
 The facility has a storage capacity of 4.47 bcm.
-The gas is stored around 800 meters underground.
+The gas is stored approximately 800 meters underground.
+The facility is linked to the Balticconnector and is operated by the national infrastructure operator Conexus Baltic Grid.